liquidcarbon/affinity/README.md

 - class attributes can be represented by any array (default: `pd.Series` because it handles nullable integers well; available: numpy, polars, arrow)
 - class instances can be constructed from any scalars or iterables
 - class instances can be cast into any dataframe flavor, and all their methods are available
-- type hints for vector data
+- type hints for scalar and vector data

 ![image](https://github.com/user-attachments/assets/613cf6a5-7db8-465d-bb6d-3072e1b7888b)